jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 each controller).
 This means that the controllers only need to deal with the higher level abstraction of the DAOs without having to deal with the implementation specific DAOs.
 This is also good for our implementation, as we intend to eventually replace the FileDAOs we are currently using with DatabaseDAOs, and this will be easily possible by simply changing what type of thing the Spring Framework instantiates.
+In our typescript files our angular components take the user service files as injections in order to have them handle the backend calls for them.
+This shows how our other software layers, like our frontend angular app, also adhere to object oriented concepts.
 ![Low Coupling Diagram 1](injection-diagram-1.PNG)
 ![Low Coupling Diagram 2](injection-diagram-2.PNG)
 ![Low Coupling Diagram 3](injection-diagram-3.PNG)